jakejgordon/Universal-Analytics-For-DotNet/README.md

 Pushing an event is as simple as the following:

-1. Add your tracking id to your App.config/Web.config:
+First, add your tracking id to your App.config/Web.config:
 ```
 <configuration>
     <appSettings>